AndrewJVella/Programming-Intro/README.txt

 Launch the installer.
 Done.

 You will get an app called IDLE, which is an integrated development environment for python.
 You will also get a python shell, which is a window that can run lines of python code.
+IDLE is good for dealing with tab errors, also called indentation errors.
+(Sometimes tabs get mixed up with spaces and confuse the compiler.)
+To resolve these errors, you can "untabify" your code in IDLE.

 To start create a folder for your python scripts, and then create a new document in that folder.
 You can use IDLE, or any text editor to create the doc, just be sure it ends with ".py" for python.